luisr96/discord-bot-starhunters/README.md

-# Starhelper: A Discord.js-based Management System for F2P OSRS
+# Starhelper: Shooting Stars Management System for F2P OSRS

 ## Overview
-Starhelper is a Discord bot created for efficient tracking, organization, and management of Shooting Stars in Old School RuneScape.
-It offers comprehensive CRUD (Create, Read, Update, Delete) features to improve the collaborative process of discovering and monitoring them.
+Starhelper is a Discord bot that offers comprehensive CRUD features to improve the collaborative process of discovering, monitoring, and managing Shooting Stars in Old School RuneScape free-to-play worlds.

-## Commands
+## Discord Commands
 ### Standard
 `/active`         Show list of active stars